MrVeit/Veittech-UnigramPayment/README.md

 After installing all the necessary modules and setting up the necessary configurations, you can start to deploy the API server

-1. Go to the main directory of the server
+1. Go to the main directory of the server:
 ```
 cd /root/
 ```